 Before you go ahead and change your logo, you will need to consider how recognizable your brand logo is, and ensure that changing it is more like an update than a complete overhaul.
 It might be wise to pay homage to the past in the case that your logo is instantly recognizable.
 In that case, it may be wise to take a leaf from Google’s book, who is constantly updating their logo, but retaining their user recognition.

-Work with your logo designer to cover these key elements of brand identity.
+Work with your logo designer in The Woodlands to cover these key elements of brand identity.

 This website was built with the newest technologies.